50 Incredible Things To Do in Argentina

 • Harrison Speakeasy (at the back of Malabia 1764) – the only way to get into this bar is to eat at Nicky NY Sushi.
 When you get your bill, ask the waiter for access details.

-• Uptown (Arévalo 2030) – one of the newest speakeasies on the Buenos Aires scene, this bar is a reconstruction of the New York City subway.
+• Uptown (Arévalo 2030) – this bar is a reconstruction of the New York City subway.
 You’ll need to call ahead to put your name on the guest list.

 10. Relax in Buenos Aires’ parks